Chris Woakes in, Jofra Archer out for England's first Ashes Test against Australia

 Six years on from tasting Ashes success on debut, England's Chris Woakes is primed to play a starring role against Australia.

-Archer missed the one-off Test after suffering with a side strain during England's World Cup win earlier in the month.
+Archer missed the one-off Test after suffering from a side strain during England's World Cup win earlier in the month and will be closely monitored as he continues his rehabilitation.

 All-rounder Sam Curran and fast bowler Olly Stone are the other two players to miss out from the 14-man squad named by England on Saturday.